 Please take a moment to join our counselor mailing list, even if you were directed to this page by an email from our office.
 We are actively attempting to update our counselor records, and receipt of an email message from our office is not confirmation that you are in our database for counselor communications.

-If you are looking for a specific contact person in our office, please consult the Regional Responsibilities page.
+If you are looking for a specific contact person in our office, please consult the Admissions Officer Directory page.

 We encourage you explore our admissions site and to bookmark this page for updates specifically offered for counselors about Dartmouth and our admissions activities.
 As we launch into the admissions cycle, here are some updates that may help you in your work with your students and our office in the coming months.